-Energy saving means you are using less energy to do the same tasks, reducing your home’s electricity waste and saving money.
-To effectively lower your energy consumption and save money, you need to be aware of how energy is used, where it’s wasted, and how it can be used more effectively and efficiently in your everyday life.
-In addition to being eco-friendly, Improving energy conservation in your home can help you conserve in other ways, like saving in your electricity and water bills.
-Energy saving in your home isn’t hard, and there are lots of ways to do just that.
+Energy saving means you are using less energy to do the same tasks, reducing your home's electricity waste and saving money.
+To effectively lower your energy consumption and save money, you need to be aware of how energy is used, where it's wasted, and how it can be used more effectively and efficiently in your everyday life.
+In addition to being eco-friendly, Improving energy conservation in your home can help you conserve in other ways, like saving on your electricity and water bills.
+Energy saving in your home isn't hard, and there are lots of ways to do just that.
 Some home energy conservation ideas may be expensive and complex, but others take just a few minutes and cost very little.
 We have gathered some tips for saving energy and being more efficient in both your home and your business.

 Check your windows.
 Hot or cold air leaking out of the windows can make you uncomfortable in high and low temperatures and take a big chunk out of your utility budget in air conditioner costs.

 Close all windows and doors during the day in summer, locking windows to eliminate leaks and shutting any curtains or coverings to stop heat gain.

 During wintertime, reduce the cold flowing in with DIY plastic sheet insulator kits and nonconductor tools that seal your windows.